pikpik/Examples/asynchronous/signals/README.md

 	kill -USR1 PID

 (It may seem absurd to use "kill" for this, but that's the standard utility for sending signals.)

+Watch the first terminal to see when the signals are received and what number of signal was seen.